Westfield War Memorial Village: Criticisms of the idea

 Two key criticisms had arisen from the idea of a village for returning servicemen.
 The first was that 'inevitably a time would come when there would be no disabled people to live in the village, which may then become derelict'.
 The other was that the disabled ex-servicemen would not want to be segregated, nor wish to be placed in surroundings which would remind them daily of the Great War.
 This criticism in particular was taken up by the Ministry of Pensions, who had been unenthusiastic about Mawson's idea from its beginning.

 However, after overwhelming support and offers of assistance, the Westfield Committee was set up, and it soon became clear these two criticisms were not going to stand in the way of the erection of the village.
-This committee was made up of members such as the Mayor and Mayoress, councillors, Lords and Ladies, prominent local businessmen, members of the armed forces, reverends and doctors.
+This committee was made up of members such as the Mayor and Mayoress, councillors, Lords and Ladies, prominent local businessmen, members of the armed forces, clergymen and doctors.
 This strong committee guaranteed the success of the scheme in Lancaster because they were able and willing to give financial support to the scheme.
 The Westfield Committee was also able to gain the support of such women as Mrs Lyell who had the time to dedicate to fundraising for the village.
 Mrs Lyell organised fundraising events such as what became known as 'The Lyell Golden Ballot', that raised over £20,000 for the village, which funded the erection of 31 cottages, including Lyell Terrace.

 The bodies that did prove hindrances to the Westfield Committee were the government, the Ministry of Labour and Trade Unions.
 The government's refusal of finance for the erection of the village, which was one of Thomas Mawson's 'must haves' was the main issue for the Westfield memorial village to go ahead.
 However, funding by donation proved to be enough to combat this problem.
 The Ministry of Labour began in the mid-1920s to restrict the output of the workshops to the promotion of building related skills, as opposed to making such things as watches, pipes and umbrellas which had been progressing steadily.
 Then, when hostility from local businesses and Trade Unions hit the workshops, they eventually had to be closed down.
 Local newspapers were constantly in support of the Westfield village; regularly publishing articles promoting the idea, such as one in the Lancashire Daily Post in November 1918 entitled "The Nation owes a debt it should be eager to discharge as far as that is possible".